Music's biggest event: Follow the Grammys live, Kiwi up for two awards

 The biggest names to watch this year are American singer and songwriter, Jon Batiste, who leads the nominations tally with 11 potential wins, followed by pop stalwart Justin Bieber, H.E.R., and Doja Cat all up for eight awards.
 And Oscar winner Billie Eilish and Disney star turned singing sensation Olivia Rodrigo have both picked up seven nominations.

-Here at home, Kiwi opera star Simon O'Neill is nominated for two Grammy awards: best choral performance and best-engineered album, classical.
-O'Neill, originally from Ashburton, said last year he was hoping to take his 10-year-old daughter to the awards ceremony in Los Angeles.
+New Zealand opera star Simon O'Neill was nominated for two Grammy awards: best choral performance and best-engineered album, classical.

+While he's just missed out on best engineered album, classical, he's part of the group who has won Best Choral Performance for "Mahler: Symphony No. 8, 'Symphony Of A Thousand'".

 Meanwhile, New Zealand's beloved Lorde, who released her third album Solar Power just in time to be considered, has missed out on any nominations this year.